 Personal Use: Use by an author in the author's classroom teaching (including distribution of copies, paper or electronic), distribution of copies to research colleagues for their personal use, use in a subsequent compilation of the author's works, inclusion in a thesis or dissertation, preparation of other derivative works such as extending the article to book-length form, or otherwise using or re-using portions or excerpts in other works (with full acknowledgment of the original publication of the article).

-Permitted Scholarly Posting: Voluntary posting of published article by an author on open Web sites for Commercial Use or Systematic Distribution is not permitted.
-Deposit in or posting to subject-oriented repositories (such as PubMed Central), or institutional repositories with mandates for systematic postings, is permitted only under specific agreements between the publisher and the repository, agency or institution, and only consistent with the Copyright Owners policies concerning such repositories.
+Permitted Scholarly Posting: Voluntary posting of a published article by an author on open Web sites for Commercial Use or Systematic Distribution is not permitted.
+Deposit in or posting to subject-oriented repositories (such as PubMed Central), or institutional repositories with mandates for systematic postings, is permitted only under specific agreements between the publisher and the repository, agency, or institution, and only consistent with the Copyright Owners policies concerning such repositories.

-The contents of this journal include information relating to general principals of Orthopedics that should not be construed as specific instructions for individual patients.
+The contents of this journal include information relating to general principles of Orthopedics that should not be construed as specific instructions for individual patients.
 Application of this information in a particular situation remains the professional responsibility of the practitioner.
 Archives of Bone and Joint Surgery assumes no liability or responsibility for any errors or omissions in such information.
 Archives of Bone and Joint Surgery respects your privacy and does not provide user information to third parties without permission.
 Any statistical analysis of user behavior is used for product development purposes and does not include personal user information.
 We do not sell our subscriber list.
-Archives of Bone and Joint Surgery sites frequently contain links to web sites hosted by other parties.
-Archives of Bone and Joint Surgery is not responsible for the privacy practices or the content of such web sites.
+Archives of Bone and Joint Surgery sites frequently contain links to websites hosted by other parties.
+Archives of Bone and Joint Surgery is not responsible for the privacy practices or the content of such websites.
 The list that follows indicates the times at which we collect information and describes exactly what is done with the collected data.
 Information collected at registration or during voluntary participation in online surveys is confidential.
 This information is used to provide you with online services, for statistical purposes or to help develop new features and services.